gls-nxt/swift-notifications-clients/README.md

 ## Why the heck is Firebase not integrated in this already? 🔥
 Two reasons:
 1. `FirebaseMessaging` works unreliably outside the app's main target.
-You really want to set it up inside your app delegate.
+You really want to set it up inside your app's delegate.
 2. This is a generic implementation that should work regardless the push notifications source.

-If you want to quickly integrate `FirebaseMessaging` with this, is most cases you just need to:
+If you want to quickly integrate `FirebaseMessaging` with this, in most cases you just need to:
 - Configure Firebase
 - Assign the Messaging delegate
 - Send the Firebase token to your backend